theonlydaleking/typescript-tute/arrays/arrays.md

 ## When to use them
 if you ever initialise a blank one.
 Definitely (otherwise you get 'other') if you ever have a mixed array that you only initialise with a single type.
-(see //flexible types in arrays.md)
+(see //flexible types in arrays.ts) if you don't initialise with a type at all, and only put in one type on initialisation, but you need a mixed type later, you'll have to do this explicitly

+Dont use them when tuples work: